glic3rinu/passlib/docs/modular_crypt_format.rst

    identifying strings (eg ``$sha1$`` for :class:`sha1_crypt`);
    so in general identifier strings should not be assumed to use a single character.

-3. Aside from the prefix, hashes should contain only ascii letters, ascii numbers, and the characters in ``./``; though ``$`` may be used as an internal field separator.
+3. Aside from the prefix, hashes should contain only ascii letters a-z A-Z, ascii numbers 0-9, and the characters ``./``; though additionally ``$`` may/should be used as an internal field separator.

    This is the least adhered-to of any modular crypt format rule.
    Other characters (such as ``=``, ``,``) are sometimes